harding/bitcoinops.github.io/_posts/en/newsletters/2024-01-31-newsletter.md

-  will allow the [CPFP carve-out rule][topic cpfp carve out] to be removed, which is necessary for [cluster mempool][topic cluster mempool] to be implemented, which should allow making replacements of all kinds more incentive compatible in the future.
+  will allow the [CPFP carve-out rule][topic cpfp carve out] to be removed, which is necessary for [cluster mempool][topic cluster mempool] to be implemented, which should allow making replacements of all kinds more incentive-compatible in the future.

   As of this writing, there were no objections to the idea on the forum.
   One notable question was about whether this eliminated the need for